soyguijarro/userscripts/README.md

 # User scripts for web browsers

 This repository hosts a few user scripts I've written.
 These are little pieces of software that extend or modify the behavior or appearance of certain web pages.
+The ones I've written for now are all made for the film social network [Letterboxd](http://letterboxd.com).
 They need to be used with a user script manager, which is an add-on or extension for web browsers (check the [installation section](#installation)).

 ## Features